Clarissa Explains It All: Premise

-The main characters in the show are Clarissa Darling, her family (consisting of her father Marshall, her mother Janet, and her younger brother Ferguson) and her best friend Sam, all living in a small, unnamed suburban town.
-Clarissa had a pet baby alligator, Elvis, which she kept in a kiddie-sandbox and appeared sporadically in early episodes.
+The main characters in the show are Clarissa Darling, her family (consisting of her father Marshall, her mother Janet, and her younger brother Ferguson) and her best friend Sam, all living in a small, unnamed suburban town in Ohio.
+Clarissa had a pet baby alligator, Elvis, which she kept in a kiddie-sandbox who appeared sporadically in early episodes.

 Clarissa was credited with becoming the first Nickelodeon series to feature a female lead, which led the network to create other shows such as The Secret World of Alex Mack, The Amanda Show and The Mystery Files of Shelby Woo.
 Its popularity among both boys and girls also helped to debunk a myth that a children's series with a female lead would not appeal to boys.

 Clarissa dealt with normal adolescent issues such as first crushes, getting a driver's license and preparing for college and working.
 These topics were dealt with far less dramatically than they were on other similar shows at the time (such as Full House and Blossom).
 For instance, in one episode Clarissa accidentally shoplifts a piece of lingerie but is neither caught by store security nor punished by her parents; she spends most of the episode trying to figure out how to remedy the situation on her own.
-Although terms like "hell" and "sex drive" were occasionally uttered during the show's run, most dialogue was kept family-friendly.
 One running gag involved her friend Sam often entering the scene by a ladder (accompanied by a characteristic chord of guitar music) through her bedroom window.
 A repeating theme during the series was the sibling rivalry between Clarissa and Ferguson, showing their repeated attempts to harm or even (as in the series premiere) to "kill" each other.

 Unique to the show was Clarissa's tendency to tackle the episode's central theme through the creation of a fictional video game.
 The show also integrated some of Hart's real-life likes, such as the band They Might Be Giants.